benjohns1/basic-blog/README.md

-# Basic Blog - Prototype Version 1
+# Basic Blog - Prototype Version 2
-A bare-bones blog implementation with a Go REST API and no-nonsense plain JavaScript SPA front-end, with dummy authentication
+Building off of the feature-complete Prototype 1, this version 2 uses Material Angular on the front-end.
 ## Run It
 1. Install & run Docker
 2. `git clone https://github.com/benjohns1/basic-blog`
 3. `cd basic-blog`
-4. `git checkout prototype-1`
 5. Start the app with `docker-compose up`
 6. Go to `localhost:8080`
 7. Log in with dummy credentials
    - username: `bobross`
    - password: `painter`

-## Overview
-### Front-End
-After building various UIs recently in React, Angular, and Svelte/Sapper, I decided to tackle this simple UI in good ol' plain JavaScript.
-'Gasp', right?
-At least it's ES6 (it won't run in older browsers) and it was a good reminder for me why JavaScript frameworks exist.
-Adding more features towards the end required more architectural changes and clunkier code that most frameworks handle very elegantly.
-And XSS?
-What's that?
-But it was very nice not to have to fight with WebPack, TypeScript, SSR, and the million other tools we now use to make life on the front-end 'easier'.
-#### `basic-blog/index.html`
-A single page with a single script tag that handles API fetch requests and DOM manipulation.
-Who needs MVC or component architecture when you can shove it all in one file?
-### Back-End
-For simplicity, I avoided using DDD or layered/clean architecture on the back-end, and built the blog functionality into a single main.go file.
-No matter how hard I tried, I couldn't avoid using dependency injection for the DB connection reference throughout the API handlers ;-)
-#### `basic-blog/main.go`
- - API: A simple JSON REST API to handle CRUD for blog posts and comments, and a dummy authentication endpoint that returns an "auth token" for subsequent API requests (and I use the term "auth token" very loosely ;-P)
- - Persistence: PostgreSQL database with hard-coded credentials stored in plaintext the repo (that's best practice, right?!?)
-"I was on a short deadline with this project and just needed to get it done."
-Famous last words before a massive data breach?
-Probably.
- - App Server: Statically serving `index.html` in a theater near you (actually only on `localhost:8080`)

 ### Infrastructure
 Docker and Compose
- - DB: Official postgres image (with adminer image for DB dev/inspection)
+ - Web App: node alpine image as builder -> targets a nginx image that hosts the Angular web application
- - Server: golang:1.13.0 image as builder image targeting a scratch image that hosts the application binary
+ - API Server: golang image as builder -> targets a scratch image that hosts the Go API binary
+ - DB: postgres image (with adminer image for DB dev/inspection)

 ## Development
+Prereqs: Ensure you have the lastest Angular CLI and Docker installed.
 1. Start the DB and Adminer: `docker-compose --file=docker-compose.dev.yml up`
-2. Rebuild and start the server after changes: `go build -o blog && ./blog` (or `go build -o blog.exe && blog` on Windows)
+2. In `services/api/cmd`, rebuild and start the API server after any changes: `go build -o blog && ./blog` (or `go build -o blog.exe && blog` on Windows)
+3. In `app`, start the client dev server and make changes: `ng serve`
+4. API URL: `localhost:3000`
-3. App URL: `localhost:8080`
+5. App URL: `localhost:8080`
-4. Adminer URL: `localhost:8081`
+6. Adminer URL: `localhost:8081`

 # Devlog
+## 2019-09-12 (hours 8-10):
+Rebuilt front-end in Material Angular for a much cleaner UX What I was hoping to do but ran out of time:
+ - Friendly user error and success messages (currenty only logged to console)
+ - UI cleanup (show active route, favicon, custom color scheme with some more icons for flavor)
+ - Real unit tests and some e2e tests
+ - Refactor the Go API to use separate microservices for authentication, blog posts, and blog comments
+ - Use protobufs for transport
+ - Use event-driven architecture and event sourcing for back-end
+ - Implement authentication for real users

 ## 2019-09-12 (hour 8):
-Feature complete, finished edit post functionality and updated readme for the initial prototype!
+Feature complete with raw UI, finished edit post functionality and updated readme for the initial prototype!
+`git checkout prototype-1` to view this working version (WARNING: it has a face only a mother could love)

 ## 2019-09-11 (hours 5-7):
 Almost feature complete except for the edit post functionality in the UI